OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 # Runtime for Excel custom functions (preview)

-Custom functions use a new JavaScript runtime, which differs the runtime used by other parts of an add-in, such as the task pane or other UI elements.
-This JavaScript runtime is designed to optimize performance of calculations in custom functions and exposes some new APIs.
-Some of these APIs allow you to perform common web-based actions, such as requesting external data or enabling chat.
-Others, like `AsyncStorage` have been developed so they are common to both custom functions and other parts of an add-in.
+Custom functions use a new JavaScript runtime that differs from the runtime used by other parts of an add-in, such as the task pane or other UI elements.
+This JavaScript runtime is designed to optimize performance of calculations in custom functions and exposes new APIs that you can use to perform common web-based actions within custom functions such as requesting external data and receiving external data.
+The JavaScript runtime also provides access to new APIs in the `OfficeRuntime` namespace that can be used by custom functions or other parts of an add-in to store data or open a dialog box.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]